elankath/mcmdesign/src/machine-controller/cluster_machine_reconcile.md

    1. If the timoeut HAS NOT expired, enqueue the machine key on the machine work queue after 1m.
    2. If the timeout HAS expired, then change the last operation state to `Failed` and the machine phase to `Failed`.
 Update the machine status and return with a short retry.
 6. If the current machine phase is `Unknown`, get the effective machine health timeout and check.
-   1. If the timoeut HAS NOT expired, enqueue the machine key on the machine work queue after 1m.
+   1. If the timeout HAS NOT expired, enqueue the machine key on the machine work queue after 1m.
    2. If the timeout HAS expired
       1. Get the machine deployment name `machineDeployName := machine.Labels['name']` corresponding to this machine
       2. Register ONE permit with this with `machineDeployName`.
 See [Permit Giver](../mcm_facilities.md#permitspermitgiver).
 Q: Background of this change ?
 Couldn't we find a better way to throttle via work-queues instead of complicated `PermitGiver` and go-routines?
 Even simple lock would be OK here right ?